EU gives final OK to new, tougher budget rules

 They will apply mainly to the 17 countries sharing the euro, whose debt the markets have in their sights after Greece, Ireland and Portugal had to seek emergency funding from international lenders because of bloated accounts.

-There will also be penalties for governments running budget deficits of less than 3 percent, but not moving toward the agreed EU goal of a budget close to balance or in surplus.
+There will also be penalties for governments running budget deficits of less than 3 percent, but not moving towards the agreed EU goal of a budget close to balance or in surplus.

 Haggling over how easily sanctions should be imposed on euro zone countries breaking the rules has led to the debate dragging on until now, despite the raging euro zone debt crisis.